cmeeren/Faqt/DOCUMENTATION.md

 **Treat assertion exception messages (and therefore test failure messages) as securely as you treat your source code.**

 Faqt derives subject names from your source code.
-Known existing limitations (see below) as well as bugs can cause Faqt to use a lot more of your code in the subject name than intended (up to entire source files).
+Known existing limitations (described later in this document) as well as bugs can cause Faqt to use a lot more of your code in the subject name than intended (up to entire source files).
 Therefore, do not give anyone access to Faqt assertion failure messages that should not have access to your source code.

 ## Installation and requirements